• Home

 Pan Seared Red Snapper with Lemon Butter Sauce

-So not only did I not want to mess this up because I never want to mess up supper, but there was also thousands of dollars on the line.
+So!
+Not only did I not want to mess this up because I never want to mess up supper, but there was also thousands of dollars on the line.
 Okay, there was $12 on the line, but still.

 THE PRESSURE.

-Pour in a little more olive oil and sauté a handful of capers until they are slightly crispy.
+STEP 2: Pour in a little more olive oil and sauté a handful of capers until they are slightly crispy.
 Whisk in some lemon juice and butter until everything is melted together, and then pour that lemony, butter sauce into a heat proof measuring cup.

 Pan Seared Red Snapper with Lemon Butter Sauce